-Small Equals offers fine art prints, buttons and home goods with sophisticated design, affordable prices, and a belief that powerful ideas can be expressed in beautiful, positive and uplifting ways.
+Small Equals offers fine art prints, personal accessories, and home goods with sophisticated design, affordable prices, and a belief that powerful ideas can be expressed in beautiful, positive and uplifting ways.

 In 2005, in Burlington, Vermont, I opened and ran an art gallery, Pine Street Art Works, featuring work by mid-career artists from around the US.
 Then in 2010, I opened Small Equals, which was a 90 sq. foot shop inside a collective studio/exhibition space.
 I focussed on selling very small, very cool products including custom-made wooden keepsake boxes.
 By 2011 I decided to quit the brick and mortar side of my business, to focus on my online shop, and to take on some other local projects.